SportBeep.com

 Los Angeles (United States) (AFP) – The NBA champion Oklahoma City Thunder say they can’t afford to look too far ahead — or back — as they chase the league’s first title repeat since 2018.
 The Thunder, led by reigning NBA Most Valuable Player and Finals MVP Shai Gilgeous-Alexander, are heavy favorites after powering to the top seed in the Western Conference and best record in the league at 64-18.

-But the young squad that was touted as the league’s next dynasty as soon as they hoisted their first Larry O’Brien trophy insists they aren’t yet focused on pulling off the first back-to-back since the Golden State Warriors won in 2017 and 2018.
+But the young squad that was touted as the league’s next dynasty as soon as they hoisted their first Larry O’Brien trophy insist they aren’t yet focused on pulling off the first back-to-back since the Golden State Warriors won in 2017 and 2018.
 Gilgeous-Alexander said that’s “not much” of a motivating factor as the Thunder waited for their first-round opponent to emerge from the final play-in clash between Golden State and Phoenix on Friday.

 Related news